Anorexia and Dieting: What’s The Connection

 Check out this food freedom quiz to see where your relationship with food is right now.

-When you see someone engaging heavily in dieting behaviors, ask them about their relationship with food.
+When you see someone engaging heavily in dieting behaviors or you are doing so yourself, it’s time to examine the relationship with food.
 If you’re not sure what to say to someone with an eating disorder, ask an expert for support.

 Shena Jaramillo.
 Registered Dietitian